 The Apgar score is a long established clinical tool that helps clinicians assess the health of new-born infants.
 The tool’s name is a mnemonic taken from the first letters of the words that represent the five aspects measured when assessing the patient; Appearance, Pulse, Grimace, Activity and Respiration.
 The Apgar Score generates an accumulated total score as well as an overall assessment based on the result of the clinical examination.
 An image of the finished application is displayed below.

 After logging in to the Archetype Designer and selecting a repository, click on the New button, select the appropriate RM type and fill in the Concept field in the dialog box as shown below.

 Create the archetype:

-Name the archetype in the Short concept label box.
+Name the archetype in the Concept text box.

 Recall from the archetype introduction guide that observation archetypes are used to document and store data components and values related to a given clinical concept that can be observed or gathered at a specific point in time.

 To add data elements to the archetype, select the Tree tab.
 For this model, ordinal elements will be used.
 Simply follow the instructions illustrated below.

 Click on the ordinal element in the toolbar.